Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 2): A Decent Day For Chiru's Film

 The ‘Boss’ Is Back

-In 2017, Chiranjeevi made an emphatic return to Tollywood with Khaidi No 150, which emerged as a runaway hit at the box office, With Sye Raa Narasimha Reddy, Chiru has once again proved that he is still the ‘Boss' of Tollywood.
+In 2017, Chiranjeevi made an emphatic return to Tollywood with Khaidi No 150, which emerged as a runaway hit at the box office.
+With Sye Raa Narasimha Reddy, Chiru has once again proved that he is still the ‘Boss' of Tollywood.

 The Road Ahead…